If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 This 40th anniversary edition features Blu-rays of the six films about Sylvester Stallone’s iconic character, plus a slew of remastered special features.

 Five cinematic masterpieces for the price of one?
 A bargain.
-Get it on DVD for $9.99 if you prefer.
+Get it on DVD for $12.35 if you’re looking for a slightly cheaper option.

 Catch all 109 episodes of the beloved ’90s animated series remastered in this Blu-ray release, complete with digital copy and a slew of extra features including the films “Batman: Mask of the Phantasm” and “Batman & Mr. Freeze: SubZero.”